Whissendine: Local figures

 Horace Snary (1897 – 1966) played first-class cricket for Leicestershire between 1921 and 1933.
-He was born and died at Whissendine.
+He was born in and retired to Whissendine, where he farmed.

-British photo colouriser and artist Tom Marshall grew up in the village.
+British photo colouriser and model maker Tom Marshall grew up in the village.

 Musician Sam Carter grew up in Whissendine and attended Whissendine Primary School and Vale of Catmose College.
 His song 'Station Road' is about the road in the village.